Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     await webRtc.StartAsync();
     ```

-3. To set or get the codec of the media source, use `TransceiverCodec` property:
+3. To set or get the codec of the media source, use `TransceiverCodec` property.

     Supported codecs can be obtained by calling `SupportedTransceiverCodecs` property.